huchenlei/sd-webui-model-patcher/README.md

 # sd-webui-model-patcher
-Patch LDM in ComfyUI style in A1111
+ComfyUI style LDM patching in A1111.

 ## Road Map